A24 to auction movie paraphernalia to benefit NYC charities

 The first auction, which goes live at Noon eastern, includes items from films like “Eighth Grade,” and “Hereditary” (like that creepy handstitched doormat), as well as some things from the HBO show “Euphoria.”

 “Midsommar” props will be available on April 27; “Uncut Gems” treasures on May 4; and Robert Pattinson’s little wooden mermaid, as well as other salt air battered objects from “The Lighthouse,” will be ready for bidding on May 11.
-The three subsequent auctions all launch at 10 a.m.
-ET.
+All auctions launch at noon, Eastern time.